6 Simple Ways To Calm Your Highly Sensitive Nervous System

 This can be like a car stuck in high gear, leaving you in a state of hypervigilance, anxiety, and overwhelm.

-Over time, chronic dysregulation can lead to burnout and exhaustion.
-Dysregulation can also be a key element of neurodivergence, especially sensory sensitivities.
+Dysregulation can also be a key element of neurodivergence, especially due to sensory sensitivities.

-What triggers sensory overwhelm?
+What triggers dysregulation?

 Stimuli can be both internal or external, like: